 Arundo donax (Giant Reed Grass) – If you are searching for a 12’ tall screening plant for full sun in wet or dry conditions, this is your plant!
 Slowly spreading, it resembles giant corn and is used for making reeds in wind instruments.

-Arundo donax ‘Golden Chain’ (Giant Reed Grass) – A very showy giant reed that has yellow and green striped leaves.
-The color holds up very well during the hotter part of the summer and it out performs other variegated forms.
+Arundo donax ‘Peppermint Stick’ (Giant Reed Grass) – A very showy giant reed that has white and green striped leaves.
+The color holds up very well during the hotter part of the summer and it truly out performs other variegated forms.

 Calamagrostis x acutiflora ‘Karl Foerster’ (Feather Reed Grass) – A very vertical plant, growing to 5’ in height.
 The flowers appear in June, and are initially pink and ‘fluffy’, becoming narrow and tan by August.
 Remains ornamental until January.
 Full sun, moist to dry soils.